bitplane/bitplane.net/log/2025/01/uh-halp-data/index.md

 ### 🤦 oofs

-* With such a mix of packages, some of them are bound to fail to install, and complain every time it makes a change.
+* ☠️ With such a mix of packages, some of them are bound to fail to install, and complain every time it makes a change.
-* So I needed a package blacklist, which blows my Docker cache.
+* 💥 So I needed a package blacklist, which blows my Docker cache.
-* So they have to be split into batches.
-I picked 500 for the batch size.
+* 🪓 So they have to be split into batches.
+I picked 501 for the batch size.
   Then I split this into groups of 20 and install those.
 Then save to a Docker image.
 If I make changes to the blacklist and re-run, it at least only builds a few layers.
+* 💾 No space left on device.
-* No space left on device.
+* 💾 No space left on device.
-* No space left on device.
+* 💾 No space left on device.

+---

 ## 🛟 4.
 Help extraction